cmgoffena13/etl-watcher/docs/guides/anomaly_detection.rst

 5. **Anomaly Detection** Flags values that exceed the threshold

 .. note::
-   The system only compares executions that occurred during the same hour of day (e.g., 2 PM vs 2 PM) to account for daily patterns, business hours, and data processing cycles.
+   The system only compares successful executions that occurred during the same hour of day (e.g., 2 PM vs 2 PM) to account for daily patterns, business hours, and data processing cycles.
    This ensures more accurate anomaly detection by comparing like-with-like time periods.